27 Business Email Examples & Templates You Should Try in 2025

 How to Create an Effective “Welcome” Series

 I’ve touched upon welcome emails only too briefly.
-This post from Emma goes much, much deeper than I could go.
-A MUST read if you’re writing emails to welcome your new users.
+This post from Emma goes much, much deeper than I could.
+It’s a MUST-read if you’re writing emails to welcome new users.

 How to Generate More Sales from Your Email Marketing Campaigns